Professor, Queen’s National Scholar in Political Philosophy and Critical Prison Studies

 Lisa Guenther is Queen’s National Scholar in Political Philosophy and Critical Prison Studies.
 She is the author of Solitary Confinement: Social Death and its Afterlives (2013) and The Gift of the Other: Levinas and the Politics of Reproduction (2007), and co-editor of Death and Other Penalties: Philosophy in a Time of Mass Incarceration (2015) with Geoffrey Adelsberg and Scott Zeman.
 Recent publications include “Seeing Like a Cop: A Critical Phenomenology of Whiteness as Property” (in Race as Phenomena, 2019) and “Police, Drones, and the Politics of Perception” (in The Ethics of Policing, forthcoming).
 As a public philosopher, Guenther’s work has appeared in The New York Times, The Globe and Mail, Aeon, and CBC’s Ideas.
-She is a member of the P4W Memorial Collective, and she worked with REACH Coalition in Nashville, Tennessee, from 2012-17.
+She was a member of the P4W Memorial Collective from 2018-21, and she worked with REACH Coalition in Nashville, Tennessee, from 2012-17.
 She is currently working on the relation between prison abolition and decolonization in the context of Canada and the United States.

 - Solitary Confinement: Social Death and its Afterlives.
 Minneapolis, MN: University of Minnesota Press, 2013.

 - The Gift of the Other: Levinas and the Politics of Reproduction.
 Albany, NY: SUNY Press, 2006.

 Edited Books / Collections